kcearns/docker-swarm-meetup/README.md

 ## Initialize the Swarm cluster

-> **Note:** We will switch from using the _eval_ command to using _docker-machine ssh_ to run our commands on the remote nodes during this section.
+> **Note:** We will switch from using the _eval_ command to using _docker-machine ssh_ to run our commands on the remote nodes at some point during this section.
 Both methods are useful and interchangeable as demonstrated here but I find using docker-machine helpful in keeping me aware of which server I am running commands on.

 We first need the IP of node01 to initialize the cluster as it will become a manager server.